zocker-160/ifm/doc/diagnostics.rst

        defined, but none of that type of object have been defined yet.

 ``error: no [type] referred to by 'it'``
-       You've said it to refer to the last room, item or task tag that was mentioned in the current command, but no tags of that type of object have been mentioned.
+       You've said :keyword:`it` to refer to the last room, item or task tag that was mentioned in the current command, but no tags of that type of object have been mentioned.

 ``error: [type] tag [name] already defined``
        You've given two similar objects the same tag name.